Assessment: Accessibility troubleshooting

 <input>elements in the comment form have visible text labels, but they are not unambiguously associated with their labels — how do you achieve this?
 Note that you'll need to update some of the CSS rule as well.

-The show/hide comment control button is not current keyboard-accessible.
+The show/hide comment control button is not currently keyboard-accessible.
 Can you make it keyboard accessible, both in terms of focusing it using the tab key, and activating it using the return key?

 Can you list two more ideas for improvements that would make the website more accessible?